TroelsNV/Notes/GIS_modules.md

 | *descartes* | plotting functionality  |    |    |  https://bitbucket.org/sgillies/descartes/  |  |
 | *geopandas* | Integrates [pandas](http://pandas.pydata.org/) to allow spatial operations on geometric types | numpy, pandas, shapely, fiona, six, pyproj | install using 'pip' (http://geopandas.org/install.html) | http://geopandas.org/index.html |

+Most of the packages above can be installed using wheel files downloaded at the provided links.
+Once downloaded they can be installed using pip (provided with anaconda). using the following command:

+>pip install Fiona-1.6.2-cp27-none-win_amd64.whl